 Additionally, depending on the theme and plugins you choose to install and configure for your store, you can automatically generate sales reports and customer invoices, track visitor behavior on your store to improve your conversions, present additional or related offers during checkout to increase your profits and so much more … all done using WordPress!

-Did you enjoy this post?
-If so, please use the social links below and share this information with others.
+Did you enjoy this tutorial?
+If so, please consider using the share buttons below to share this information with anyone who can benefit from WordPress.